MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 One last step before are ready to test the interaction between the `TimelineViewController` and the `PhotoTakingHelper`.

-<div class="action"></div>
+> [action]
 Add the property definition for `photoTakingHelper` to the top of the `TimelineViewController` class:
+>
     var photoTakingHelper: PhotoTakingHelper?

 Now our code should compile and run!
 Time to test if everything is working as expected.

-hen you run the app and tap the camera button, you should see a popup show up:
+When you run the app and tap the camera button, you should see a popup show up:

 ![image](popup_working.png)